Ichthus-Development/ichthus-engineering-standards/README.md

 - Keeps APIs natural and idiomatic
 - Leverages language features instead of encoding context into names

-*Type aliasing is considered a first-class language feature and an intentional part of Ichthus API consumption patterns.*
+*Type aliasing is considered a first-class language feature and an intentional part of Ichthus Development API consumption patterns.*

 ---